 Ways to Give

 Giving makes a differenceThe size of the gift doesn’t matter.
-Lakeland College appreciates each gift, from the smallest cash donation to a multi-million dollar gift-in-kind.
+Lakeland College appreciates each gift, from the smallest monthly cash donation to multi-million dollar gifts.

 - Your grandchild is a Rustler, and you contribute to our adopt an athlete program.